GabrielWendell/Cepheids_Projects/README.md

 We welcome contributions from the academic and scientific communities.
 If you are interested in collaborating or have any suggestions for improving the projects, please refer to the individual project folders for specific guidelines or reach out via the contact information provided below.

 ### License
-This repository is distributed under the [MIT License](https://github.com/GabrielWendell/Cepheids_Projects/blob/main/LICENSE).
+This repository is distributed under the [GNU v.3.0 License](https://github.com/GabrielWendell/Cepheids_Projects/blob/main/LICENSE).
 Please refer to the license file for more information.

 ### Contact
 For any inquiries related to this repository or ongoing research, please contact: